 Where to watch the action at Circuit Gilles Villeneuve.
-Your guide to buying tickets for the 2021 Canadian Grand Prix in Montreal on June 11-13.
+Your guide to buying tickets for the 2022 Canadian Grand Prix in Montreal.
+Dates for the race have not yet been announced.

-Tickets are not yet on sale for the 2021 Canadian Grand Prix, but you can already purchase Official Ticket Packages from F1 Experiences.
+For the second year in succession, the Canadian Grand Prix has been cancelled.
+Learn more here.
+Tickets are not yet on sale for the 2022 Canadian Grand Prix.
 All images and videos © F1Destinations.com.
 The Editor attended the 2019 Canadian Grand Prix and sat in all the grandstands.
-Check out our ranking of the Top 10 Grandstands at Circuit Gilles Villeneuve on GPDestinations.com.

 The Canadian Grand Prix remains popular, for good reason.
 The track is close to downtown Montreal, ticket prices are reasonable, the racing is often action-packed and the atmosphere is electric.
 Tickets for 2020 are now on sale – grandstand prices remain unchanged, but 3-day General Admission tickets are now priced at $170 CAD, up from $150 CAD.
 No early bird discounts are offered on Canadian Grand Prix tickets.